pppi21/anti-fingerprint-browser/README.md

 ## Trust & verification

-**The source is closed, and I don't intend to open it for now.** I don't have any experience with open source so I'd rather keep it closed for now.
+**The source is closed, and I don't intend to open it.** I don't have any experience with open source so I'd rather keep it closed for now.
 If someone would like to help me safely open-source this project just email me [support@nodriver.app].

 Use [Mullvad Browser](https://mullvad.net/en/browser), [LibreWolf](https://librewolf.net/), or [Brave](https://brave.com/) instead if you need open source.